juliaaano/juliaaano/_posts/2021/2020-05-14-rise-of-quarkus-github-actions.md

 Perhaps one of the best traits in Actions is the ability to import existing actions in order to execute even trivial tasks.
 The reason I say this is because pipeline code is not something that can be (at least easily) **tested**.
 Having the opportunity to delegate tasks to code that have been tried before increases the overall trust in the pipeline as well as reducing the errors and maintenance.

 In the example above, I felt tempted to ignore using the action and instead just run a *docker login* shell command.
-However, that would still e prone to error (think of leaking the password); I also would not have handled the **logout** having coded the logic myself.
+However, that would still be prone to error (think of leaking the password); I also would not have handled the **logout** having coded the logic myself.

 ### Maven Cache